jlyonsmith/build-buddy/README.md

 3. Give the bot an @ name, following the onscreen instructions.
 4. On the next screen, give the bot a description and copy the API token to the `.bbconfig` file as the `config.slack_api_token` value.

 Now you have a build bot configured, start the `build-buddy` script.
 Next start a private conversation with your bot and ask it something like, "What is your status?"
-Actually, it will response to just the words **status** and **help** too.
+Actually, it will respond to just the words **status** and **help** too.

 ### GitHub

 Next it's time to get GitHub integration working.
 You'll need to generate a personal access token for the user that will be committing build tags and version updates for the build.

 1. Log in to GitHub as the user that the build will be acting as.
 It's wise to create a user specifically for builds to avoid giving access to you personal GitHub account.
 2. Go to the drop down in the top right hand corner (the one with the user icon, next to the arrow) and select **Settings** from the menu.